 Trusting the Land: A History of Greenbelt Land Trust

 In Corvallis you can lace up your hiking boots and be on a wooded trail within minutes.
-This lively presentation will describe the Greenbelt Land Trust’s impact in protecting open spaces in the mid-Willamette Valley region for 27 years.
-From the organization’s first project at Bald Hill Natural Area, to its regional work in Linn and Polk Counties, it has been instrumental in protecting lands that matter most to the people who live in those communities.
+This presentation describes the Greenbelt Land Trust’s impact in protecting open spaces in the mid-Willamette Valley region for 27 years.
 Learn about GLT’s initiative to preserve key habitats along the Willamette River and at Bald Hill Farm, and what the organization will look like in 10 years.
 This presentation explores how conservation planning can work in conjunction with development and population growth, to ensure a legacy of livability in the Willamette Valley.

 Gray Wolf Recovery in Oregon

 In 1999, a wolf swam across the Snake River from Idaho, shook himself dry, and became the first confirmed wolf in the Oregon in over 50 years.
 Since then, gray wolves have slowly begun to return to our state, although the road to recovery has been challenging.
 Learn the history of wolves in Oregon, challenges facing wolf recovery, and Oregon Wild's efforts to return a strong wolf population to our state.

 This workshop teaches first-timers what they need to know to be safe, comfortable, and relaxed as bike commuters.
 A Street Trust (formerly BTA) representative will cover such topics as what to wear, what to ride, how to combine bikes with transit, what the laws and important safety precautions are, and how to look professional when you arrive.
 The presentation includes written materials, free maps, and individual route-planning assistance for all participants.